kuczmama/crypto-ranker/README.md

 - Ratio of open issues to closed issues - The ratio should be smaller
 - Language used, bonus points for esoteric languages, minus points for smart contract languages like solidity.

-## How the score is calculated

-Each criteria is ranked in terms of a percentile, where the top 20% is ranked a 5, 80th percentile is 4, and bottom 20% is ranked a 1.
-Each is rated by its recency.

 ## MVP Requirements